SiliconLabs/wisun-br-linux/README.md

     between several network stacks (that is, Bluetooth, Zigbee, OpenThread, and Wi-SUN)

+## I Cannot Connect FAN 1.0 devices

+Wi-SUN FAN 1.1 is putting an emphasis on Low Function Nodes (LFNs).
+Unfortunately, the way the standard was written does not allow to safely mix FAN 1.0 devices with LFNs.
+The default configuration provided allows LFNs but refuses FAN 1.0 routers.
+Users need to explicitly set `enable_ffn10 = yes` in their configuration in order to connect legacy devices.

 ## I get `error inflating zlib stream; class=Zlib (5)` During Compilation

 The last update of GitHub seems incompatible with the git version bundled with